 It’s the end of Productivity Week!

 Friday marks the end of Productivity Week.
 Did you know it was even happening?
 It’s not a ticker tape, confetti and balloons celebration.
 Monday may have started with the daily grind.
-So as Productivity Week comes to a close consider these tips to try to make next week even better.
+As Productivity Week comes to a close consider these tips to try to make next week even better.

 In other blogs and in my presentations, I share these simple techniques.
 They are some of my favorites.